 Have questions about Norway?
 Museums around the country stand at the ready to provide answers.
 Read on for a comprehensive list of museums in Norway, from the traditional to the offbeat, and everything in between.
 With over 200 museums, you’re bound to find something you like.

 Though they can be a way to learn and preserve, museums (some much more than others) have become the topic of heated debates as of late.
-Before visiting a museum, we recommend researching.
+Therefore, before visiting a museum, we recommend researching.

 We’re here to bring you a guide to all of the museums in Norway through which you can discover the country’s cultures and nature, across past and present.
-That way, you can see a variety of choices in one place and decide which you’d like to see for yourself.
+That way, you can see various choices in one place and decide which you’d like to see for yourself.

 This comprehensive list of Norway’s museums (there are over 200!) is ordered by location, from south to north.

-A tip: Simply search the page if you’re looking for museums in a specific location, for a specific artist, or for a certain theme.
+A tip: Simply search the page if you’re looking for museums in a specific location, for a particular artist, or for a certain theme.